ExpressLRS/Docs/docs/info/terms-and-conditions.md

 websites.

 For example, the outlined Terms of Use have been created using PolicyMaker.io, a free web application for generating high-quality legal documents.
-PolicyMaker’s Terms and Conditions generator is an easy-to-use free tool for creating an excellent standard Terms of Service template for a website, blog, e-commerce store or app.
+The PolicyMaker Terms and Conditions generator is an easy-to-use free tool for creating an excellent standard Terms of Service template for a website, blog, e-commerce store or app.

 YOU ACKNOWLEDGE AND AGREE THAT COMPANY SHALL NOT BE RESPONSIBLE OR LIABLE, DIRECTLY OR INDIRECTLY, FOR ANY DAMAGE OR